Sparky1313/ROS_Research/README.md

 ```
 Replace `task_name` with name of your task that you placed in `self.task_dict` in the `Robot_Task_Listener` class.

-To run the included doorbell task enter the following command:
+To run the included doorbell task, enter the following command:
 ```
 rostopic pub /robot_tasks std_msgs/String "doorbell"
 ```